begeli/introduction-to-machine-learning-projects/README.md

 **Task 3:** Classify mutations of a human antibody protein into active (1) and inactive (0) based on the provided mutation information.

 **Task 4:** Make decisions on food taste similarity based on images and human judgements.
+* Implemented Deep Ranking architecture and used pre-trained resnet18 model as backbone.
+The inputs are triplets of images where we try to determine which of the 2nd and 3rd images are closest to the 1st image.
+Our architecture consists of 3 parallel networks (a, p, n) which are query, positive and negative networks respectively.
+Our networks performs a binary classification where we output 1 if 2nd image in the triplet is closer to 1st image, 0 otherwise.

+## Results

+**Task 1b:** Achieved an RMSE of 2.064
+**Task 2:** Evaluation metric for this task was the average of R2 scores of all subtasks.
+Achieved an average R2 score of 0.769 (min.
+0.692, max.
+0.941).
+* **Subtask 1:** Average AUROC for all the labels classified 0.745
+* **Subtask 2:** AUROC 0.692
+* **Subtask 3:** R2 score of 0.752
+**Task 3:** Achieved an F1 score of 0.902.
+**Task 4:** Classified 70.2% of all triplets correctly.